hossmi/Blacksmith.DomainQuery/README.md

-# Enumeration classes
+# Domain Query
-Set of types for paging and sorting enumerables.
+The intention of DomainQuery is to separate and ease paging and sorting task of domain queries.